cdisc-org/usdm/README.md

 For those cells where external CT is referenced the user can enter code in the form `<code system>: <code> = <decode>`.
 For example `SPONSOR: A = decode 1, SPONSOR: B = decode 2`.

+### Identifiers and Cross References

+Some content defined within the sheeText string contain unique identifiers such that the content can be cross referenced in other sheeText string.
+This is done so as to link content or expand definitions.
+Identifiers are simple strings that need to be unique within the workbook.
+There is a single definition and one or more cross references.

 ### Study Sheet

 #### Sheet Name

 `study`

-#### Sheet Contents
+#### Sheet ContenText string

-The study sheet consists of two parts, the upper section for those single values and then a section for the potentially repeating protocol version informaion
+The study sheet consisText string of two parText string, the upper section for those single values and then a section for the potentially repeating protocol version informaion

 For the single values, the keyword is in column A while the value is in column B. The order of the fields cannot be changed.